glitchin-gitcord/WRO2023-TeamT.W.L_Public_Repository/README.md

-_The designed robotic solution model this time consists of a robot car, being built from scratch with some 3d printed elements, and powered by an ESP-32 once again, but this time with the addition of an expansion module, in wich we will expand later on._
+_The designed robotic solution model this time consists of a robot car, being built from scratch with some 3d printed elements, and powered by an ESP-32 programmed in ARDUINO IDE once again, but this time with the addition of an expansion module, in wich we will expand later on._

 _Anyways, the robot car possesses the following main elements:_